Rwanda

 GGGI also mobilized substantial funding for the Nyandungu

-Eco-Tourism Park as part of efforts to restore and conserve urban wetland ecosystems and pioneered innovative schemes such as the Public Bike Sharing scheme which is designed to champion green mobility.
+Eco-Tourism Park is part of efforts to restore and conserve urban wetland ecosystems and pioneered innovative schemes such as the Public Bike Sharing scheme, which is designed to champion green mobility.

 Our impact in Rwanda so far includes: